-The provisions of statute relating to defects as to quality and defects of title apply except insofar as otherwise provided hereinbelow.
+The provisions of statute relating to defects as to quality and defects of title apply except insofar as not otherwise provided hereinbelow.

-If the supplier performs its obligation to effect supplementary performance by supplying a substitute product, the statute of limitations of the goods delivered in substitution shall start to run anew after delivery thereof unless, when effecting the supplementary performance, the supplier explicitly and appropriately made the reservation that the substitute delivery was effected purely as good will, to avoid disputes or in the interests of continuation of the delivery relationship.
+If the supplier performs its obligation to effect supplementary performance by supplying a substitute product, the statute of limitations of the goods delivered in substitution shall start to run anew after delivery thereof unless, when effecting the supplementary performance, the sup-plier explicitly and appropriately made the reservation that the substitute delivery was effected purely as good will, to avoid disputes or in the interests of continuation of the delivery relationship.

 The supplier is accountable for the fault of its sub-suppliers as it is for its own fault.

 In the event a product liability claim is asserted against us, the supplier is obliged to hold us harmless from such claims if and to the extent the damage was caused by a defect in the Product supplied by the supplier.
-In cases of liability based on fault, this only applies, however, if the supplier is at fault.
+In cases of liability based on fault, this only applies, however, if the sup-plier is at fault.
 Insofar as the cause of the damage falls within the area of responsibility of the supplier, the supplier must prove that it is not at fault.

-In all other respects the provisions of statute shall apply.
+Otherwise, the statutory provisions shall apply.

 In addition to the statutory rights of rescission we have the right to withdraw from the contract if there is or threatens to be a fundamental deterioration to the financial circumstances of the supplier and as a result of this the performance of a supply obligation to us is in jeopardy.